-Unit 1: Personal Portfolio (Year 10) Unit 2: Externally set assignment (Year 11)
+Unit 1: Personal Portfolio (Year 10) 60% Total Mark Unit 2: Externally set assignment (Year 11) 40% Total Mark

-Exam board: AQA GCSE Art and Design Who do I need to see for more information?
+Who do I need to see for more information?
 Mrs Mayes

 Computer Science

 Computer Science is the fourth Science subject.
 Students will be required to complete any three Science subjects to meet the English Baccalaureate criteria.